Dall sheep

 Ovis dalli, also known as the Dall sheep or thinhorn sheep, is a species of wild sheep native to northwestern North America.
 Ovis dalli contains two subspecies: Ovis dalli dalli and Ovis dalli stonei.
 O. dalli live in mountainous alpine habitats distributed across northwestern British Columbia, the Yukon, Northwest Territories and Alaska.
-They browse a variety of plants such as grasses, sedges and even shrubs such as willow, during different times of the year.
+They browse a variety of plants, such as grasses, sedges and even shrubs, such as willow, during different times of the year.
 They also acquire minerals to supplement their diet from mineral licks.
 Like other Ovis species, the rams engage in dominance contests with their horns.

 Taxonomy and genetics

 The specific name dalli, is derived from William Healey Dall (1845–1927), an American naturalist.
 The common name, Dall's sheep or Dall sheep is often used to refer to the nominate subspecies, O. d. dalli.
 The other subspecies, O. d. stonei, is called the Stone sheep.

-Originally, the subspecies O. d. dalli and O. d. stonei were distinguished by the color of their pelage (fur).
+Originally, the subspecies O. d. dalli and O. d. stonei were distinguished by the color of their fur.
 However, the pelage-based designations have been shown to be questionable.
 Complete colour intergradation occurs in both O. dalli sheep subspecies (i.e., Dall's and Stone's), ranging between white and dark morphs of the species.
-Intermediately coloured populations, called Fannin sheep were originally (incorrectly) identified as a unique subspecies (O. d. fannini) with distributions inhabiting in the Pelly Mountains and Ogilvie Mountains of the Yukon Territory.
+Intermediately coloured populations, called Fannin sheep, were originally (incorrectly) identified as a unique subspecies (O. d. fannini) with distributions inhabiting in the Pelly Mountains and Ogilvie Mountains of the Yukon Territory.
 Fannin sheep have more recently been confirmed as admixed individuals with predominantly Dall's sheep genetic origins.
 Previous mitochondrial DNA evidence had shown no molecular division along earlier subspecies boundaries, although evidence from nuclear DNA may provide some support.
 Current taxonomy using mitochondrial DNA information may be less reliable due to hybridization between O. dalli and O. canadensis recorded in evolutionary history.

 Current genetics analyses using a genomewide set of single nucleotide polymorphisms (SNPs) has confirmed new subspecies range boundaries for both Dall's and Stone's sheep, updating the previous pelage-based and mitochondrial DNA classifications.